2024 Summer Bucket List: Fun and Frugal Summer Activities

 23. Collect seashells at the beach.

 24. Make real-food snow cones.
-(May invest in a snow cone machine this year!)
+(Check out this snow cone machine!)

 25. Go fishing and learn how to clean the fish.

-26. Visit a local museum (these are usually free) and learn about the history of our town/neighborhood.
+26. Visit a local museum (these are sometimes free or have special free days) to learn about the history of your town or neighborhood.

 27. Play frisbee.